MidnightBSD/mport-manager/README.md

 0.7 is partially supported as long as you're running a recent stable rather than the ISO for the release.

-As libdispatch was not complied with blocks support in 0.7, ifdef's with DISPATCH are guarding those sections.
+As libdispatch was not compiled with blocks support in 0.7, ifdef's with DISPATCH are guarding those sections.